Nghitran-learnstocode/nghitran86/README.md

-Hj
+Hi
 ## Welcome to GitHub Pages
-This is the test
+This is where I practice my Data analytics and some programming languages